Capital of New Zealand: Auckland

 There is no doubt that Hobson regarded Russell as a temporary capital only.
-On 18 April 1840, he sent Mathew on a second journey south; the Surveyor General was instructed to explore the harbours of Whangarei, Mahurangi, and Waitematā, and to pay particular attention to a location on the southern shore of the Waitematā.
-Mathew spent two months exploring the various locations and rejected Whangarei and Mahurangi, but also rejected the site favoured by Hobson that later became known as Hobsonville.
+On 18 April 1840, he sent Mathew on a second journey south; the Surveyor General was instructed to explore the harbours of Whangārei, Mahurangi, and Waitematā, and to pay particular attention to a location on the southern shore of the Waitematā.
+Mathew spent two months exploring the various locations and rejected Whangārei and Mahurangi, but also rejected the site favoured by Hobson that later became known as Hobsonville.
 In his words, it was "totally unfit for the site of the principal settlement, and indeed ill adapted for a settlement at all".
 Mathew recommended the Panmure Basin for the settlement, which had numerous advantages, but he conceded that access from the harbour was difficult.

 Once Hobson had regained some health, he went south to check Mathew's recommendations.
 On 6 July, he visited Panmure and immediately dismissed it over the difficult access by water.
 Hobson also admitted that his favoured location was impractical.
 After the party watched a sunset and were impressed by a "lovely aspect of the shore further down the harbour in the golden glow of the late afternoon", they went ashore there the following day.
 They agreed that the place held great promise for a future capital; it is believed that they landed at Shelly Beach in Ponsonby.
 By the end of the month, the decision was made that the capital would shift to the Waitematā.